Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-experience-platform-messaging/messaging-api-reference.md

 ### Swift

-To retrieve the push token in iOS, checkout the apple documentation [here](https://developer.apple.com/documentation/usernotifications/registering_your_app_with_apns).
+To retrieve the push token in iOS, checkout the apple documentation [Apple's documentation](https://developer.apple.com/documentation/usernotifications/registering_your_app_with_apns).
-After retrieving the push token use the below core api to sync it with profile in platform.
+After retrieving the push token use the below core API to sync it with profile in platform.

 #### Syntax